Chairman & CEO, FC Dallas

 A founding investor-operator of Major League Soccer, FC Dallas Chairman and CEO Clark Hunt remains one of the most innovative and influential members of the MLS Board of Governors.

-Son of the late American sports pioneer Lamar Hunt, Clark Hunt shares his father’s passion for soccer and the family’s vision for the sport’s success in the United States.
+Hunt shares his late father Lamar Hunt’s passion for soccer and the family’s vision for the sport’s success in the United States.
 At Lamar’s request, Clark engaged in the formative discussions for MLS lending his proven business acumen to the league’s financial and legal structure.
-Now in its 25th season, MLS has earned a stake in the landscape of professional sports and is well-positioned for future growth.
+Now in its 26th season, MLS has earned a stake in the landscape of professional sports and is well-positioned for future growth.

 Hunt graduated first in his class at Southern Methodist University in 1987, earning a degree in business administration with a concentration in finance.
 He was a two-time recipient of the university’s highest academic honor, the Provost Award for Outstanding Scholar.
 During his time at SMU, he was a four-year letterman on the Mustangs' nationally ranked soccer team, earning first-team Academic All-America honors as a junior and senior and serving as a tri-captain his final season.
 He was named one of the SMU Cox School of Business Outstanding Young Alumni in 2004, and in 2005, he was appointed to the Cox School Executive Board of Trustees.
 In 2018, he was honored as a Cox School of Business Distinguished Alumni recipient.
 Hunt also has served on the SMU Board of Trustees since 2009.